HPV-positive oropharyngeal cancer: Choice of treatment approach

 Early stage disease (Note: Early stage disease is considered as AJCC 7 as T1–22 N0–1 M0, approximately equivalent to T1–2 N0–2 M0 by AJCC 8) is associated with a relatively favourable outcome, for which single modality therapy is recommended, the choice depending on tumour location and accessibility.
 For instance, unilateral tonsil or tongue base tumours will generally be treated with transoral resection and selective ipsilateral neck dissection.
 On the other hand, a large midline tongue lesion would require bilateral neck dissection, but in the absence of what are considered adverse pathology (positive margins, extracapsular extension) will likely be treated by surgery alone or radiation including ipsilateral or bilateral neck radiation fields, with surgery for those instances where the likelihood of adjuvant therapy is low.

 But many HPV+OPC present with involvement of the lymph nodes in the neck, and hence a higher stage of disease, generally referred to as locally advanced disease.
 This group is mostly treated with multimodality therapy, except one of the more favourable subgroups with small primary tumours and lymph node involvement confined to a single node no larger than 3 cm in size, which, as noted, are considered early-stage disease.
 The three main options for locally advanced but operable disease are resection, neck dissection, and adjuvant therapy; chemoradiation (with possible salvage surgery); induction chemotherapy followed by radiation or chemoradiation.
-However, the last option has not been supported in clinical trials that tested it.efn|Clinical trials, such as PARADIGM and DeCIDE}.
+However, the last option has not been supported in clinical trials that tested it.
+(Note: Clinical trials, such as PARADIGM and DeCIDE.)
 The primary consideration of surgery for locally advanced disease is to obtain adequate negative margins and spare the patient postoperative chemoradiation.
 But this must be balanced against the morbidity and functional loss from extensive resection, particularly where the tongue base is involved.
 To avoid such morbidity, primary chemoradiation is preferred.
 The management of disease within the cervical lymph nodes has to be taken into account in treating locally advanced disease.
 Guidelines for all OPC dictate that extracapsular extension be given postoperative chemoradiation.
 Where gross neck disease is evident initially, primary chemoradiation is usually given.